briankeane/PlayolaCore/README.md

 	player.stop()      // stops a station
 ```
 #### Events:
-Playola events are stored as static properties on the class PlayolaEvents.
+Playola events are stored as static properties on the class **PlayolaStationPlayerEvents**.
 Listening and responding to events is easy:

 ```
 NotificationCenter.default.addObserver(forName: PlayolaStationPlayerEvents.loadingStationProgress, object: nil, queue: .main) {